BelkacemYerfa/blk/README.md

-# blk — A Minimalist Systems Programming Language
+# blk — A Minimalist Dynamic Systems Language

-`blk` is a statically typed, compiled systems programming language focused on simplicity, predictability, and a clean developer experience.
-Inspired by Jai, Zig, Odin, and C — but designed to be minimal, expressive, and powerful for tooling, low-level system utilities, and experimentation.
+`blk` is a dynamically typed, interpreted language focused on simplicity, expression-oriented design, and minimal syntax.
+Inspired by Jai, Zig, Odin, and C — but reimagined with flexible semantics and runtime evaluation at its core.
+Designed for quick scripting, tooling, and prototyping with low ceremony and high expressiveness.

 ---

 ## ✨ Why blk?

+- Expression-oriented: every block returns a value
-- Minimal syntax: easy to read, easy to parse
+- Minimal syntax: easy to read and parse
-- Expression-oriented core
-- No classes or objects — just functions, types, and blocks
-- Native targets (no runtime)
+- Dynamically typed, no explicit type declarations
+- Interpreted: fast feedback, no build steps required
+- Structs, enums, maps, arrays — all built-in
-- Explicit memory control
+- Powerful block scoping and control flow
-- Uniform code blocks and low keyword count
+- Unified declaration model using `::` and `:=`

 ---